The Scrambler

 Next, let's look at the implemented scrambling and descrambling scheme.
 It and a bitwise comparison of the operation of this algorithm are shown in the figure below.

-Let's run this model using the startup function we described and save the results of the bit error.
+Let's run this model using the startup function described by us and save the results of the bit error.

 function run_model(name_model)